abtalerico/gzdl/README.md

 # GZDL
-A GTK-based configuration manager for gzdoom.
+A GTK-based configuration manager for gzdoom inspired by [(Q)ZDL](https://github.com/qbasicer/qzdl).
 Very much a WIP.